wdporter/i-am-that-vuepress/highlights/readme.md

 ## [33.
 To See the Unreal Is Wisdom](/33-to-see-the-unreal-is-wisdom/)

-**M:**&ensp;When effort is needed, effort will appear.
+&emsp;When effort is needed, effort will appear.
 When effortlessness becomes essential, it will assert itself.
 You need not push life about.
 Just flow with it and give yourself completely to the task of the present moment, which is the dying now to the now.
 For living is dying.
 Without death life cannot be.

-&ensp;Get hold of the main thing: that the world and the self are one and perfect.
+&emsp;Get hold of the main thing: that the world and the self are one and perfect.
 Only your attitude is faulty and needs reädjustment.
 This process or reädjustment is what you call *sadhana*.
 You come to it by putting an end to indolence and using all your energy to clear the way for clarity and charity.